-HealthChoices Members are eligible to receive state-plan services offered by their choice of at least two service providers as well as additional supplemental services that have been approved for use by the Somerset and Bedford HealthChoices Program.
-Visit our website (www.bhssbc.us) for a description of each service. \Evidence-based practice
+HealthChoices Members are eligible to receive state-plan services offered by their choice of at least two service providers as well as additional in lieu of services that have been approved for use by the Somerset and Bedford HealthChoices Program.
+Visit our website (www.bhssbc.us) for a description of each service.